Peter Fritz: Career

 Peter holds seven degrees and professional qualifications, and is an honorary member of the Hungarian Academy of Engineering 1998.
 He is a fellow of the Australian Computer Society, the Institute of Engineers Australia, and the Australian Society of Accountants.
 His many awards include a Member (AM, 1993) and an Officer (AO, 2020) of the Order of Australia (2020 Australia Day Honours), as well as the UTS Alumni Award for Excellence 2010.
-His books include 'The Possible Dream' (Penguin 1988), 'Beyond "Yes"' (Harper Collins 1998), 'The Profit Principle' co-authored by Jeanne-Vida Douglas (John Wiley and Sons 2010), 'Managing for Change' co-authored by Brad Howarth (TCG Publications 2014), 'Innovation is for Everyone' co-authored by Brad Howarth (TCG Publications 2019). and 'Times and Lives' co-authored by Marianne Szegedy-Maszak (Open Books 2023).
+His books include 'The Possible Dream' (Penguin 1988), 'Beyond "Yes"' (HarperCollins 1998), 'The Profit Principle' co-authored by Jeanne-Vida Douglas (John Wiley and Sons 2010), 'Managing for Change' co-authored by Brad Howarth (TCG Publications 2014), 'Innovation is for Everyone' co-authored by Brad Howarth (TCG Publications 2019). and 'Times and Lives' co-authored by Marianne Szegedy-Maszak (Open Books 2023).

 Peter chairs the Australian Government Consultative Committee on Knowledge Capital and serves on a number of private enterprise boards.
 He represented Australia on the OECD Small Medium Size Enterprise committee and is an active participant in OECD forums.
 As Chair of the Australian Government Small and Medium Sized Business Council, together with Prof Jennifer Davis, Peter was instrumental in the introduction of mediation into the Australian legal system.

 Peter co-chaired the government-commissioned Working Group on Education and Training in Philanthropy and Social Investment (2007–2008) which led to the establishment of the Centre for Social Impact (CSI) in 2008, a national centre for philanthropy and social investment, with an Australian Government endowment of $12.4 million.
 The CSI is a joint collaboration between the business schools of the University of New South Wales, Melbourne Business School, Swinburne University of Technology and the University of Western Australia and provides managerial education, executive support and research for the not-for-profit sector.

 Peter led the establishment of the OECD Working Party on SMEs and Entrepreneurship (1993), International Centre for Democratic Partnerships (2017), Society for Knowledge Economics (2005), Australian Society for Progress and Wellbeing (2014), National Small Business Centre (1992), International Institute for Negotiation and Conflict Management (1996), and many others.